-- 1. Verify that the SPD/SPF is the size, shape and design that is specified on the engineered hood drawings. - 2.
+- 1. Verify that the Add-On MUA Plenum is the size, shape and design that is specified on the engineered hood drawings. - 2.
 If the supply collars are to be field installed, make the appropriate cutout on the plenum at this time. - 3.
 The installer should pre position a 1⁄2 inch bolt approximately 3 inches up the all thread rods. - 4.
-The SPD/SPF should be placed on an approved lifting device and elevated to the correct height.
-The SPD/SPF should sit flush with the top of the hood. - 5.
-The 1⁄2 inch steel all thread rods should be inserted into the holes in the top of the hanger brackets welded to the top of the SPD/SPF. - 6.
+The Add-On MUA Plenum should be placed on an approved lifting device and elevated to the correct height.
+The Add-On MUA Plenum should sit flush with the top of the hood. - 5.
+The 1⁄2 inch steel all thread rods should be inserted into the holes in the top of the hanger brackets welded to the top of the Add-On MUA Plenum. - 6.
 The installer should install a 1⁄2 inch lock washer and 1⁄2 inch bolt to the bottom of all the hanger rods.
-The installer should level the SPD/SPF by turning the lower bolts up or down on the all thread rod.
+The installer should level the Add-On MUA Plenum by turning the lower bolts up or down on the all thread rod.
 The installer should then turn the top bolts down and tighten them against the top of the hanger bracket with a wrench. - 7.
-Secure the SPD/SPF to the hood using Streivor's supplied brackets. - 8.
-Apply a continuous layer of silicon to the seam between the hood and the plenum.
+Apply a continuous layer of silicone to the seam between the hood and the Add-On MUA Plenum.